 Creamy and sweet with a kick of spicy ginger, this immune boosting Strawberry Ginger Smoothie Bowl is a fresh and HEALTHY breakfast done in just minutes!
-Packed with nutrients, low calorie and WITHOUT added sugars.
+Packed with nutrients, low calorie and made WITHOUT added sugars.
+Yummy!

 Strawberries… What an amazingly sweet and colorful fruit, full of nutrients and essential vitamins.
 I’m SUPER crazy about strawberries!
 Each year, as soon as they appear in the store, I’m buying them.
 And I don’t stop making and baking all sorts of dishes with strawberries.
 From muffins to smoothies.
 Fresh, in salads or the delicious cakes.
 I can honestly say, I enjoy this fruit in full all season long.